EvaMaeRey/evamaerey/README.md

-This project breaks new ground in the ggplot2 ecosystem so that ‘aggregation’ can be as easily handled across *features* (columns) as it is to aggregegate across samples (rows).
+This project breaks new ground in the ggplot2 ecosystem so that ‘aggregation’ can be as easily handled across *features* (columns) as it is to aggregate across samples (rows).

 ``` r
 library(ggplot2)